JamzOhJamz/TDToolsGUI/README.md

 ## Is it Safe?

-It's open source software, see for yourself.
+It's literally open source, see for yourself.